uttam509/SocialMeadia/README.md

 Make Sure to Create a config.ev file in backend/config directory and add appropriate variable in order to use the app.

+### product overview:

+ ###  DOMAIN : WEB DEVELOPMENT LANGUAGES/TECHNOLOGY:

+Technologies: react js , mongo db , express js

+◄ It is a web application clone of of social media app

+◄ User can upload their post and remaining user like , comment in the post

+◄ I hosted it on herokuapp

 **Essential Variables**

 1. PORT =